 After that, your application can be approved and you’ll be ready to close.
 Expect the entire process to be completed within 30 days.

-Your loan team will help you figure out what specific documents you need to submit in order to move your mortgage application forward as quickly as possible.
-In most cases, the process is relatively smooth as long as you stay on top of your action items.
-In fact, you can start gathering your financial statements in advance of your official mortgage application.
+Your loan team will help you figure out what specific documents you need to submit in order to move your application forward as quickly as possible.
+In most cases, the loan process is relatively smooth as long as you stay on top of your action items.
+In fact, you can start gathering your financial statements in advance of your official application.

 Typically, you’ll need things like pay stubs, bank statements, W-2s, and tax returns.
 You can always have a call with a loan officer at the beginning of your house hunt.
 This allows you to get an idea of what kind of mortgage products you qualify for and what budget you should stick to during your search.

 One of First Internet Bank’s biggest strengths is its transparency.
-They are extremely upfront throughout their website and mortgage FAQs about what you can expect and not expect from the lender.
+They are extremely upfront throughout their website and FAQs about what you can expect and not expect from the lender.

 They view their loan officers as experts, not salespeople, which means, you’re less likely to be steered into a decision that isn’t in your best interest.
 Yes, you’re responsible for making sure you understand the total cost of your mortgage.
 But First Internet Bank’s team is committed to giving you upfront quotes in order to help.